 What happens after the Introductory Special?

 The Intro Special is a one-time-use offer that gives you several weeks beyond the free trial class to introduce you to Hilliard Taekwondo Academy and to decide if this is the program for your family.
 Martial Arts training is a skill-building and character-building holisitc "sport" that is a year-'round program rather than a seasonal activity.
-Respect, confidence, focus, courtesy, integrity, self-control, learning to keep trying even when something is really challenging or you if don't succeed the first time you try ... these important lifetime skills are not learned in a season.
+Respect, confidence, focus, courtesy, integrity, self-control, learning to keep trying even when something is really challenging or if you don't succeed the first time you try ... these important lifetime skills are not learned in a season.
 Just like physical skills that improve with consistent practice, these important character traits develop with consistent use in our program.
-At the end of the introductory special you choose which of our monthly-auto-billing option memberships works best for you.
+At the end of the introductory special you choose which of our monthly-auto-billing option memberships works best for your family.

 Can we sign up without trying a class first?

 The purpose of the free trial class (and the mini-trials we offer before the start of a next session) is so we can see how the potential student interacts in class with instructors, other students and our equipment as well as their ability to focus and follow instructions safely and respectfully.
 It also give you the opportunity to see how we work with students.
 Our goal is to ensure that students can participate safely in our program (for their own safety as well as that of the other students in the class), not to see how well they can do martial arts or how athletic they are.
 Most of our guests who try a free class ARE able to participate safely, but every once in awhile we need to acknowledge that we that we are not a good fit for this person at this time.